GoodManWEN/GoodManWEN.github.io/blog/About This Blog/README.md

 - Icons, to get the icons quickly, they come from screenshots.
 - Except for some parts, the animations are mainly come from `animate.css`, the performance is different from the original version.

-Similarly, although this framework follows responsive design, it does not perform well on mobile platforms.
+Similarly, this framework does not perform well on mobile platforms.
 This is partly due to compatibility issues with `animate.css`, and others comes from that many designs are designed for desktop platforms, and I don't know how to arrange them on mobile screens.

+## About Deepin

+The author of this project has no official relationship with deepin, if you wish to try out the deepin system after viewing this project, please visit [https://www.deepin.org/en/](https://www.deepin.org/en/)

 ### Spacial thanks